Munded/CV/README.md

 ## Edmund O'Brien

 I am a biochemistry graduate, who after a full recovery from spinal surgery, is looking to make the shift from research scientist to web development.
-Idealy, I would love to be working in an ever changing hard working yet relaxed environment, with an array of projects.
+Idealy, I would love to be working in a hard working yet relaxed environment on an array of different projects.

 ## Skills